-The town of Taupo sits on the rather obviously named Lake Taupo: the country’s largest, formed from a volcanic explosion thousands of years ago.
-Taupo is one of New Zealand’s most popular spots for skydiving — partly for the value (the highest jump for the price you pay), partly for the views (though it’s not like NZ is lacking in that department).
+The North Island town of Taupo sits on the rather unsuprisingly named Lake Taupo — the country’s largest lake, formed from a volcanic explosion thousands of years ago.
+Taupo is one of New Zealand’s most popular spots for skydiving, partly for the value (the highest jump for the price you pay) and partly for the views (though it’s not like NZ is lacking in the views department).

-But even if you’ve got no urge to jump out of a plane, and even if you come from a place where you’ve got enough lakes to visit, thank you, there are still a some good reasons to visit this area.
+But even if a skydive is out of your budget, and even if you come from a place where you’ve got enough lakes to visit, thank you, there are still plenty of good reasons to visit this area.

-My favorite day in Taupo was spent taking the Huka Falls walkway along the Waikato River.
-This track begins with a visit to nearby natural hot springs, and ends with one of New Zealand’s most stunning water features, the eponymous Huka Falls.
-It’s no skydive, but it costs significantly less money.
-(As in: none.)
+My favorite and least expensive day in Taupo was spent exploring the Huka Falls Walkway.
+This track begins with a visit to nearby natural hot springs, continues along the unbelievably turquoise Waikato River, and ends at one of New Zealand’s most stunning water features — the eponymous Huka Falls.

 The starting point of the walkway is located in the Spa Park, just a few kilometers from Taupo’s town center, at Otumuheke Stream.
-Unlike the hot springs in nearby Rotorua, the ones here are suitable for swimming.
-The stream is wicked hot, but it runs right into the cold river, and the mixing point provides a range of temperatures perfect for a dip.
+Unlike the more well-known hot springs in nearby Rotorua, the ones here are suitable for swimming.
+The stream itself is wicked hot, but it runs right into the cold river, and the mixing point is the perfect temperature for a dip.

-There are no changing rooms here, so if you plan on swimming, you might want to wear your togs — Kiwi for “swimsuit” — under your clothes.
+There are no changing rooms, so if you plan on swimming, you might want to wear your togs — Kiwi for “swimsuit” — under your clothes.

 Not keen on jumping in?
 It’s still a lovely spot, with a cute little waterfall and rocky shallow pools of clear water.

-I visited in December — height of New Zealand’s tourist season — and there were maybe three other people at the springs during the hour I spent there.
+I visited in December, also known as the height of New Zealand’s tourist season, and there were only two or three other people at the springs when I was there.
 Of course, whether that was typical or just a lucky lull, I can’t say.

 What I can say is that these are not the only hot springs in the Taupo area.
 If you find Otumuheke Stream too crowded for your taste, that’s just a little motivation to go in search of another lesser-known spot.
 (My lips are sealed.)

 From the hot springs, you can start the walkway to the falls.
-The walk is fairly flat, and takes you through some gorgeous forest.
-If you get too hot, you can always pop into the river for a quick refresh — or, better yet, do a bungy jump right into the water.
+The walk is fairly flat, and takes you through some gorgeous, picturesque forest.
+If you get too hot, you can always pop into the river to cool down — or even do a bungy jump right into the water.

 And yes, it really is that blue.

 About three kilometers from the hot springs, you’ll come to the intensely rushing water of Huka Falls.
-“Huka” is the Maori word for “foam,” and I’m guessing you don’t need me to explain how that name came to be.
+“Huka” is the Maori word for “foam,” and I’m going to assume you don’t need me to explain how that name came to be.

 Before you answer: there’s also ice cream.

-Huka Falls Walkway: According to Great Lake Taupo, this walk takes around two hours return.
+Huka Falls Walkway: According to the New Zealand Department of Conservation, this walk takes around three hours return.
 Keep in mind these estimates are typically on the slower/more generous side.
-The estimate does not include the time it takes to get from the center of Taupo itself to the Spa Park and back (which could easily add another hour if you’re walking).
+The estimate does not include the time it takes to get from Taupo’s town center to the Spa Park and back (which could easily add another hour if you’re walking).